June 1, 2020

 There’s no additional charge for concierge services, although you’re responsible for any charges related to your request.
 To reach a concierge specialist, call the number printed on your policy letter of confirmation.

 You’ve always dreamed of visiting Vietnam.
 To reduce your travel stress, you opt to take a guided, small-group tour.
-It’s a magical experience — until the morning in Hoi An when your guide doesn’t show up at the hotel.
-You and the other travelers soon discover that the tour company has abruptly gone out of business, and no one’s picking up the phone.
+It’s a magical experience — until the morning in Hoi An when your guide doesn’t show up at the hotel and no one’s picking up the phone.
 What are you supposed to do now?

 Contact 24-7 Assistance, which is included with every Allianz Travel Insurance plan.
 You can call the emergency assistance number, or use the Allianz TravelSmartTM app.
 Our team of multilingual travel experts can help you figure out your travel plan B. They can arrange your transportation to the airport and your flight home, as well as providing any assistance you need en route.
 Once you return, you can file a claim for trip interruption and get reimbursed for the unused portion of your tour and the flight you booked home.
 Then, you can go to plan C: figuring out where you want to go next!